Big Star Copywriting

 Why tone of voice is important

 If your brand was a person, how would they speak?
 As we create first impressions of the people we meet, we decide if we like someone based on the way they speak to us and the way they make us feel.
-Your tone of voice has great influence over the relationships consumers build with your brand and the reputation you build within your industry:
+Your tone of voice has a significant influence over the relationships consumers build with your brand and the reputation you build within your industry:

 • You can express personality.
 Your brand isn’t a faceless company; it’s not only about what you sell but who you are, says Brain Labs Digital.
-Through your tone of voice you can express your values, the things you love and hate, the things that drive you, and the reasons why you wish to share your products or services with the world.
+Through your tone of voice, you can express your values, the things you love and hate, the things that drive you, and the reasons why you wish to share your products or services with the world.
 All while telling your consumers why they should choose you over your competitors.

 • Familiarity build trust.
 With familiarity, comes ease.
 People love investing their time and money in brands that they recognise.
 By creating and building a consistent and recognisable tone of voice, you can build a loyal customer base for your products or services.